 Our science area allows children to test out ideas and make observations about the world around them.

 Paint and painting areas contain a range of tools and materials for painting and other art work so that children can produce their own multi-media artwork.

 Areas outside Broadoak Nursery

 Bikes, trikes and scooters allow children the opportunity to learn and practise their riding skills on a roadway which incorporates a slight hill and several twists and turns.

 The number and shape area, includes large numicon pieces and colourful shapes to build pictures.

-Our role play areas outside are currently a shop and a petrol station.
+Our role play area petrol station.